CookieCat45/AHIT-APRandomizer/README.md

 # AHIT-APRandomizer
 AHIT Archipelago implementation.
 Currently only works on DLC 2.2.

 This mod, at the moment, is entirely proof-of-concept.
-There will likely be many bugs, impossible seeds, and other issues.
+There will likely be many bugs, impossible seeds, generation errors, and other issues.
 Regardless, you can still set it up and play if you are curious or wish to help with beta-testing.

 Currently, no DLC content is shuffled.
 Only the base game chapters (1-5) work.